 In response to the current COVID-19 pandemic, the Australian Government, in collaboration with the GP Colleges, has temporarily revised the arrangements for the RPGP to support rural GPs while social distancing and movement restrictions are in place.

-Until 30 June 2021, certain CPD activities delivered online will be eligible for RPGP support.
+Until 31 December 2021, certain CPD activities delivered online are eligible for RPGP support.

 An Addendum to the current guidelines provides further information about the temporary arrangements.

 Support is provided in the form of grant payments which are designed to assist with the cost of attending CPD activities, including course costs, locum relief and travel expenses.
 Grants are calculated on the number of days of training.

 The Program has two components.
 It provides support for:

 - procedural GPs practising in surgery, anaesthetics and/or obstetrics in localities designated as

 MM 3 – 7 under the Modified Monash Model; and

 - GPs practising emergency medicine in MM 3 – 7 locations.